TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 74252381443e9ea946838d8223e04741

-TacType offers not only full sets, but also split kits like Alphas and Modifier.
+TacType offers not just full sets, but also split kits like Alphas and Modifiers.

-It’s nice that you can use them not only to replace every key, but also to go ceramic just for alphas, just for modifiers, or even only a few 1U keys.
+It’s great that you don’t have to replace every single key; you can choose to ceramicize just the alphas, just the modifiers, or even just a few 1U keys.

-The profile is a standard Cherry-like one, so you can reasonably expect to mix them with your existing keycaps.
+Since the profile is a standard Cherry-like shape, it’s easy to imagine mixing and matching them with your existing keycaps.

 1U4–4.5 g